 The murder ballad sung in comedic fashion has over time gained new lyrics, some to coincide with modern times.
 One such lyric which was popular in the 1970s states how "they took her away in a black maria....and tied her up with old barbed wire."

 Another addition, one which The Dubliners included in many of their live performances, was the inclusion of "three policemen and a special branch man."
-Another addition which was sung by kids in the 1960s was the line "they put her in a coffin and she fell through the bottom!"
+Another addition that was sung by kids in the 1960s was the line "they put her in a coffin and she fell through the bottom!"

 Across the Irish Sea, there are other children's street ballads based on the same dark subject.
 "The Cruel Mother" was a popular folk ballad in England which detailed the dastardly deeds of a murderous mother while in Liverpool a similar song was called "Old Mother Lee".